 Foss Hall was constructed in 1963 on the bank of the Sheyenne River.
-Foss Hall is home to VCSU's music program and ensembles and features two rehearsal halls- the Band and Choir rooms, practice rooms and classrooms.
+Foss Hall is home to VCSU's music program and ensembles.
+It features Froemke Auditorium, two rehearsal halls- the Band and Choir rooms, practice rooms and classrooms.

 In the past Froemke Auditorium has been utilized for concerts, recitals, training sessions, guest artists, and presentations.

 Many local schools travel to the VCSU campus, specifically to Foss Hall, for music contests.